v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Step 2 - Setup Request Parameters

-1. Download the sample HL7 file [ADT_A01.hl7](./samples/ADT_A01.hl7) from the Challenge 2 samples folder.

-2. [Optional] Review the contents of the HL7 file using 7Edit or open the HL7 file in VS Code and view it using the HL7 extension.

-3. Refer to the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data) on how to set up request parameters for a ```$convert-data``` call.
+1. Review the instructions for the ```$convert-data``` operation in the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).

+2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message.

+3. Copy and paste the HL7v2 message into the body of the `Convert Data – HL7` request that you created in Postman*.

+4. After you paste the HL7v2 message, you will need to make some slight alterations so that the formatting of the message follows the example given in the `$convert-data` documentation.

+*Optional – prepare the HL7v2 message in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.

 ## Step 3 - Convert Data